 Producer/co-writer: Lauren Mooney

 Additional material: Al Smith

-This production is supported by Arts Council England, the Royal Victoria Hall Foundation, the Unity Theatre Trust, The Dischma Charitable Trust, the Sylvia Waddilove Foundation, The Geological Society and Theatre Arts at London Metropolitan University.
+This production was originally supported by Arts Council England, the Royal Victoria Hall Foundation, the Unity Theatre Trust, The Dischma Charitable Trust, the Sylvia Waddilove Foundation, the Thistle Trust, The Geological Society and Theatre Arts at London Metropolitan University.
 It was commissioned and co-produced by New Diorama Theatre London.